Mawfyy/Masayoshi/README.md

-# Mistik-bot
+# Masayoshi
-Mistik-bot is a discord music bot written in Rust for making a great experience within Discord servers.
+Masayoshi is a discord music bot written in Rust for making a great experience within Discord servers.

 ## How to get started